diggerhq/digger/README.md

 tfrun does not interfere with your remote backend setup.
 You could be using [S3 backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3) or TF cloud's [remote backend](https://developer.hashicorp.com/terraform/language/settings/backends/remote) or [some other way](https://developer.hashicorp.com/terraform/language/settings/backends/configuration)

-tfrun also does differentiate locks based on statefiles - if a PR is locked, it's locked for all "instances" of state (aka [Terraform CLI Workspaces](https://developer.hashicorp.com/terraform/cloud-docs/workspaces#terraform-cloud-vs-terraform-cli-workspaces))
+tfrun also doesn't differentiate locks based on statefiles - if a PR is locked, it's locked for all "instances" of state (aka [Terraform CLI Workspaces](https://developer.hashicorp.com/terraform/cloud-docs/workspaces#terraform-cloud-vs-terraform-cli-workspaces))

 state-level locks will keep working normally because are handled by terraform itself ([same as in Atlantis](https://www.runatlantis.io/docs/locking.html#relationship-to-terraform-state-locking))